igupta23/Tennis-Competitiveness-Analysis/README.md

-# TennisCompetitiveness
+# TennisCompetitivenessAnalysis

-Analyze the determinants that affect a player’s ranking and whether females are less competitive than males.
+Analyzed the determinants that affect a player’s ranking and whether females are less competitive than males.